microsoft/FLAML/website/docs/Use-Cases/Task-Oriented-AutoML.md

 #### Search space

 Each estimator class, built-in or not, must have a `search_space` function.
 In the `search_space` function, we return a dictionary about the hyperparameters, the keys of which are the names of the hyperparameters to tune, and each value is a set of detailed search configurations about the corresponding hyperparameters represented in a dictionary.
 A search configuration dictionary includes the following fields:
 * `domain`, which specifies the possible values of the hyperparameter and their distribution.
-Please find detailed explanation and examples about `domain`  [here](https://microsoft.github.io/FLAML/docs/Use-Cases/Tune-User-Defined-Function#more-details-about-the-search-space-domain).
+Please refer to [more details about the search space domain](Tune-User-Defined-Function#more-details-about-the-search-space-domain).
 * `init_value` (optional), which specifies the initial value of the hyperparameter.
 * `low_cost_init_value`(optional), which specifies the value of the hyperparameter that is associated with low computation cost.
-Find more about `low_cost_init_value` [here](https://microsoft.github.io/FLAML/docs/Use-Cases/Tune-User-Defined-Function#cost-related-hyperparameters).
+See [cost related hyperparameters](Tune-User-Defined-Function#cost-related-hyperparameters) for more details.

 In the example above, we tune four hyperparameters, three integers and one float.
 They all follow a log-uniform distribution. "max_leaf" and "n_iter" have "low_cost_init_value" specified as their values heavily influence the training cost.

-For a complete guide about how to set the domain, please refer to [search space](Tune-User-Defined-Function#search-space).

 To customize the search space for a built-in estimator, use a similar approach to define a class that inherits the existing estimator.
 For example,